Survivor: German shooter emptied magazine, calmly walked out

 Another witness of the shooting at the Arena Bar told Turkey’s Haber television that he and his friends heard five or six shots outside before the gunman entered.

-Muhammed said he lay on the floor on top of someone, and someone then lay on top of him, and someone else then on top of him.
+Beyazkendersaid he lay on the floor on top of someone, and someone then lay on top of him, and someone else then on top of him.

 “There was a kid underneath me with a hole in his throat,” he said.
 “The kid said to me: ‘my brother, I cannot feel my tongue; I cannot breathe.’
 I said to him, recite the Kalima Shahadat prayer (from the Quran).
 He recited the Kalima Shahadat, he called on everyone to recite it.
 There was no other sound, just the two of us.
 I didn’t see him escape or anything.”

-Note: This story has been corrected to fix the spelling of the hospitalized survivor’s name.
-It is Muhammed Beyazkender, not Beyazkender Muhammed.